Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: RESULTS

 \subsection{Thermal conductivity, $\kappa_{xx}$}

 The thermal conductivity $\kappa_{xx}$~of our three samples is displayed in Fig.~\ref{fig:Kxx_all_H_4_pannels}.
+All three curves are typical of insulators, with a peak near $T \simeq$ 20-30 K.

+The thermal conductivity of \TVO~was measured previously~\cite{Daudin_1982}.
+These early measurements were done with $J // H // c$ (along the easy axis \cite{Suzuki_Inoue_Ohtsuka_1981}) for $H < 7$~T and for $T < 30$~K, whereas our measurements were done with $J // c$ and $H // a$, covering a larger temperature and field range.
+This previous study reports a slightly higher $\kappa_{xx}$ peak, perhaps due to larger samples and higher sample quality.
+The field was found to increase $\kappa_{xx}$ at low temperatures ($T<~6$~K).
+In our study, we also see an increase in $\kappa_{xx}$ with $H$ at low temperatures [$T < 10$~K; inset of Fig.~\ref{fig:Kxx_T_comp_15T_3panels}(a)].

-All three curves are typical of insulators, with a peak near $T \simeq 20-30$~K. The zero-field curves are compared in Fig.~\ref{fig:Kxx_all_H_4_pannels}(d), where we see that $\kappa_{xx}$~in \YVO~is much larger than in the other two.
-The magnitude of $\kappa_{xx}$~in the stoichiometric sample of paramagnetic \TVO~is much lower presumably because phonons are scattered by spins.
-This is also presumed to be the case in the frustrated spin system Tb$_2$Ti$_2$O$_7$, except that here the scattering process is much stronger, resulting in a value of $\kappa_{xx}$~$\simeq 2~$W/m$\cdot$K at $T = 20$~K (Fig.~\ref{fig:Sun_Ong_pyro}(a)), compared to $\kappa_{xx}$~$\simeq 40$~W/m$\cdot$K in \TVO~(Fig.~\ref{fig:Kxx_all_H_4_pannels}(a)).
+The zero-field curves are compared in Fig.~\ref{fig:Kxx_all_H_4_pannels}(d), where we see that $\kappa_{xx}$~in \YVO~is much larger than in the other two samples.
+The magnitude of $\kappa_{xx}$~in the stoichiometric sample of paramagnetic \TVO~is much lower presumably because phonons scatter on the crystal field levels of the Tm$^{3+}$ ions.
+This is also presumed to be the case in the frustrated spin system Tb$_2$Ti$_2$O$_7$, where the scattering of phonons would involve the crystal field levels of the Tb$^{3+}$ ions, as argued previously \cite{Mori_2014}.
+This scattering process is much stronger for Tb$^{3+}$ than Tm$^{3+}$, resulting in a value of $\kappa_{xx}$~$\simeq 2~$W/m$\cdot$K at $T = 20$~K in Tb$_2$Ti$_2$O$_7$ \cite{Sun_Pyro_Kxx}, compared to $\kappa_{xx}$~$\simeq 40$~W/m$\cdot$K in \TVO~[Fig.~\ref{fig:Kxx_all_H_4_pannels}(a)].

-As in the case of Tb$_2$Ti$_2$O$_7$, where the field dependence of $\kappa_{xx}$~is exceptionally strong~\cite{Sun_Pyro_Kxx}, we view the sizable field dependence we observe in the conductivity of \TVO~(Fig.~3(a)), and \YTVO~(Fig.~\ref{fig:Kxx_all_H_4_pannels}(c)), as a confirmation that phonons are scattered by spins associated with the Tm ions.
-The weaker field dependence seen in \YVO~(Fig.~\ref{fig:Kxx_all_H_4_pannels}(b)) is consistent with that picture.
-We attribute the fact that $\kappa_{xx}$~in \YTVO~is even smaller than in \TVO~to the stronger disorder scattering of phonons in this more disordered system (Fig.~\ref{fig:Kxx_all_H_4_pannels}(d)).
+As in the case of Tb$_2$Ti$_2$O$_7$, where the field dependence of $\kappa_{xx}$~is exceptionally strong~\cite{Sun_Pyro_Kxx}, we view the sizable field dependence of $\kappa_{xx}$ in \TVO~[Fig.~3(a)] and \YTVO~[Fig.~\ref{fig:Kxx_all_H_4_pannels}(c)], as a confirmation that phonons are scattered by the crystal field levels of the Tm$^{3+}$ ions.
+The weaker field dependence seen in \YVO~[Fig.~\ref{fig:Kxx_all_H_4_pannels}(b)] is consistent with that picture.
+We attribute the fact that $\kappa_{xx}$~in \YTVO~is even smaller than in \TVO~to the extra disorder introduced by the Y impurities [Fig.~\ref{fig:Kxx_all_H_4_pannels}(d)].